Here are the snacks that Koreans are addicted to.

 Let’s check them out!

 Snacks are a way of life in Korea.
-They’ve spawned black markets and even inspired elections.
+They’ve spawned black markets and even elections.
 Now, you can buy Korean snacks online.

 Snacks aren’t considered healthy in Korea, but people crave their unique flavors.
 Read on to see the most popular ones.